foxieproducts/cardclock/README.md

 Enter the 17x5 LED matrix, including a library that has functions for drawing characters, scrolling, and more.
 All A-Z, 0-9 and most symbols are supported (see [characters.hpp](firmware/src/characters.hpp)).
 Easy-to-read source code.

 There are also 4 buttons for up/down/left/right navigation, and finally a reset button for the ESP8266 programming.
 Hold the **down** button, then press reset to enter UART **down**load mode.
 Too cool for serial programming?
-The CardClock firmware also supports AndroidOTA and most firmware development can be done wirelessly, as long as you don't make the firmware unbootable... if you do, grab your USB-to-serial adapter and reprogram it easily.
+The CardClock firmware also supports ArduinoOTA and most firmware development can be done wirelessly, as long as you don't make the firmware unbootable... if you do, grab your USB-to-serial adapter and reprogram it easily.

 There is a light sensor using the ESP8266's single analog input, providing for a smooth experience in brighter and darker environments.
 Minimum and maximum brightness are also easily adjustable directly on the clock using the menu system.